slsa-framework/slsa-proposals/0005/README.md

 ### Build platform attestations

-Rather than maintain offline proof of conformance that would be written and interpreted by humans, this option would capture the state of the build platform in an attestation and attach it to all provenance produced by the build platform.
+Rather than maintain offline evidence of conformance that would be written and interpreted by humans, this option would capture the state of the build platform in an attestation and attach it to all provenance produced by the build platform.
 We discarded this option because it would violate SLSA's guiding